ArcanaFramework/arcana/docs/source/data_model.rst

 -----------------

-Data items within a dataset (i.e. the intersection of a column and a row) are encapsulated by :class:`DataFormat` objects, which will be subclasses of one three base classes:
+Data items within a dataset (i.e. the intersection of a column and a row) are encapsulated by :class:`DataItem` objects.
+There are three types of data items:

 * :class:`.Field` (int, float, str or bool)
 * :class:`.ArrayField` (a sequence of int, float, str or bool)
 * :class:`.FileGroup` (single files, files + header/side-cars or directories)

-Items act as pointers to the data in the data store.
-Data in remote stores need to be cached locally with :meth:`.DataItem.get` before they can be accessed.
+DataItems point to files and fields stored in the data store.
+Data in remote stores is cached locally with :meth:`.DataItem.get` before they are accessed.
 Modified data is pushed back to the store with :meth:`.DataItem.put`.

 The :class:`.FileGroup` class is typically subclassed to specify the format of the files